JCode1986/Steps-to-creating-new-API-MVC/README.md

 * Create `Controllers`, `Data`, & `Models` folders in root of project
 * Create your [models](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/adding-model?view=aspnetcore-3.1&tabs=visual-studio) in `Models` folder
 * In `appsettings.json` add connection string.
 Don't forget to change database name.
-  * To be more secured, add user secrets by right clicking on your project and `add user secrets`.
+  * To be more secured, add user secrets by right clicking on your project and [Manager User Secrets](https://codefellows.github.io/code-401-dotnet-guide/Resources/UserSecrets.html).
 You can add your connection string in the newly populated file, and delete the appsettings.json.
 ```
 "ConnectionStrings": {
     "DefaultConnection": "Server=(localdb)\\MSSQLLocalDB;Database=DBNAMEHERE;Trusted_Connection=True;MultipleActiveResultSets=true"
   }
 ```
-* Create a new class in the `Data` folder for your DbContext (i.e. <EnterDBNameHere>DbContext)
+* Create a new class in the `Data` folder for your DbContext (i.e. EnterDBNameHereDbContext)
-* Derive your new DbContext class from DbContext (i.e. <EnterDBNameHere>DbContext : DbContext) a.
+* Derive your new DbContext class from DbContext (i.e. EnterDBNameHereDbContext : DbContext) a.
 Make sure you bring in the namespace `Microsoft.EntityFrameworkCore`
 * Create a new Constructor for your DbContext class, and require the DbContextOptions parameter and have that constructor derive from the base a.
 Example Constructor looks like this:
  ```
- public DemoClass13DbContext(DbContextOptions<DemoClass13DbContext> options) : base(options)
+ public EnterDBNameHereDbContext(DbContextOptions<EnterDBNameHereDbContext> options) : base(options)
     {

 	}